 1. The Registration procedure is triggered, e.g. the UE moves into NG-RAN coverage.
 Step 2 to 9 except step 5, 6 and 8 follow the Registration procedure in clause 4.2.2 with following enhancement.

-2. The UE sends Registration Request with registration type set to "Mobility Registration Update".

-2a.
-The UE includes 5G-GUTI mapped from EPS GUTI as the old GUTI, the native 5G-GUTI (if available) as additional GUTI and indicating that the UE is moving from EPC.
+2. The UE sends Registration Request with registration type set to "Mobility Registration Update" including 5G-GUTI mapped from EPS GUTI as the old GUTI, the native 5G-GUTI (if available) as additional GUTI and indicating that the UE is moving from EPC.
 The Additional GUTI is provided both in Idle state and Connected state, if available.
 The Additional 5G-GUTI enables the AMF to retrieve the UE's MM context from the old AMF (if available).
 The UE includes at least the S-NSSAIs associated with the established PDN connections in the Requested NSSAI in RRC and NAS (as described in TS 23.501 [2] clause 5.15.7.2 or 5.15.7.3).

 In the case of idle mode mobility the UE additionally includes a TAU request message integrity protected using the EPS security context (for further security verification by the MME) in the Registration Request.
 If the UE holds a native 5G-GUTI for this PLMN then the UE also includes the GUAMI part of the native 5G-GUTI in RRC to enable the NG-RAN to route the Registration Request to the same AMF (if available), and otherwise the UE provides in RRC signalling a GUAMI mapped from the EPS GUTI and indicates it as "Mapped from EPS".